 Sandia Ranger District: Cibola National Forest

-The Sandia Ranger District is open to all big-game hunting, but restricted to bow-only hunts during established seasons.
+The Sandia Ranger District is restricted to bow and crossbow only during established seasons.

 Valle Vidal (inlcuding Greenwood Area): Carson National Forest

 Greenwood Area is private property and no longer included in the Valle Vidal hunt area.
-The Valle Vidal is closed seasonally to public access: West Side is closed May 1–June 30; and East Side is closed Jan.
+The Valle Vidal is closed seasonally to public access: The west side is closed May 1–June 30; and the east side is closed Jan.
 1–March 31.
-The Valle Vidal Unit is open to big-game and turkey hunting by draw only and is closed to all small-game hunting and trapping.
-Off-road travel is prohibited, and camping is allowed only in designated campgrounds or beyond one-half mile from the road.
+The Valle Vidal unit is open to big-game and turkey hunting by draw only and is closed to all small-game hunting and trapping.
+Off-road travel is prohibited, and camping is allowed only in designated campgrounds or more than one-half mile from the road.
 Other restrictions may apply.
 For more information, contact the U.S. Forest Service office in Questa: (575) 586-0520.

 For more information about Forest Service Lands: For information visit www.fs.fed.us or contact the national forest of interest.